natalieKorobkina/restaurant-reviews/README.md

 As this apllication contains manifest, you can install it as PWA (Prograssive Web Application) via your browser menu.

 If you are having issues loading the "restaurant details" pages or utilizing the service worker, try clearing your browser cache and restarting the project.

-### Contributing
-Starter HTML / CSS / JS code and default artwork (including images, styling, and symbols) taken from the Udacity classroom repository.
-Since this project is being used as an evaluation for the Udacity FEND, at this time I am NOT accepting pull requests.
-This may change in the future.

 ### Licenses